How are Contingency and Retained Executive Search Firms Different?

 Different Pricing Models

-Moreover, the pricing models are quite different.
+Additionally, the pricing models are quite different.
 Contingency firms do not charge for the work that they do; they only get paid for actual placements.
-Retained search firms charge a retainer to do the work of executive recruiting, regardless of the outcome.
+For comparison, retained search firms charge a retainer to do the work of executive recruiting, regardless of the outcome.
 Moreover, companies pay a retainer upfront to secure the services of retained search firms.
 Typically, retained firms charge a third of their total fee at the launch of the engagement.
 Clearly, retained search, which is a form of management consulting, is a premium service, while contingency firms appeal to the budget-minded.
-For more on retained search fees, check out our Guide to Executive Search Pricing.

 To be clear, whether you use retained or contingency search services, you will likely pay tens of thousands of dollars to find the executive you need.
 In other words, an executive search done well never is free, despite what some contingency firms may claim.
 So the question becomes, is it worth the price?
 We’ve listed the differences below to help you understand the value of each model.

 Search Firm Selection

-In order to select the right executive search firm, it is important to understand the inherent strengths and weaknesses of traditional contingency and retained search business models.
+In order to select the right executive search firm, executive search buyers must wrap their minds around the differences between the contingency and retained search business models.
 Yet each of these traditional business models has shortcomings.
-Those shortcomings make an argument for a more evolved executive search firm model.
-With that caveat, what follows are the general differences between the contingency and retained search firm models:
+Those shortcomings make an argument for an approach to executive search that is more evolved.
+With that caveat, what follows are the general differences between the traditional contingency and retained search firm models:

-Conducts search assignments often on a non-exclusive basis.
-Only paid for candidate placement.
-In other words, successful searches are never free.
+Conducts searches often on a non-exclusive basis.
+Only paid for a candidate placement so successful searches are never free.
 Not paid to do the work of search so effectively owes the client nothing.

 Recruiting process is transactional and placement-oriented.

 Rarely conducts original research.
-Presents active candidates rapidly in race against other firms, often without thoroughly ensuring that they’re the right fit.
+Presents active candidates in a race against other firms, often without thoroughly ensuring that they’re the right fit.

-With no guarantee of payment for services performed and no budget for research, contingency firms may abandon difficult searches and leave positions unfilled.
+With no guarantee of payment for services performed and no budget for research, some contingency firms abandon difficult searches without telling the client.